kyanyoga/timeseriesOne/README.md

 # Time Series R Arima example.
 Vizualize with Excel - Tableau.
-This repository contains a simple time series example.
+This repository contains a simple time forecast series example.

-The example will load champagne sales data, forecast via ARIMA future sales and then export the data back to an excel workbook.
+The example will load champagne sales data from a excel spread sheet;
+forecast via ARIMA future sales and then export the data back to an excel workbook.

+Main Take away.
+You CAN use R and Tableau Public (free version) to reproduce plots for time series R data in Tableau by doing most of the heavy lifting in R and/or Excel.

 The point is to show how you can use a low cost / no cost solution to analyze data and visualize that data in another tool.
 Please